riemann1859/Queries-and-Visualizations-on-Northwind-database/README.md

 Q10.
 Calculate total revenue for each category. \
 Q11.
 On what day of the week do Northwind Traders  sell the most on average?  \
 Q12.
 List all employers and their contact names in customer companies and the number of order contacts between each pair.
+Q13.
+List all countries with respect to total expenditures from Northwind traders.